 There are few classes of bacteria that amoxicillin doesn’t attack.
 From opportunistic bacteria such as H. Influenzae to the digestive-focused Helicobacter pylori, it searches and destroys the cultures that cause some of the worst symptoms of food poisoning, meningitis and strep throat.
 When paired with clavulanic acid, it is particularly effective in breaking down stubborn respiratory tract infections.
 And while all of this makes it highly useful, it also means that some “good” bacteria will get pulled down in the crossfire.

 Therefore, it is worth considering whether amoxicillin and probiotics can be choreographed in such a way that you get the benefits of the former with no side-effects (or, at least, a reduction).
-Can you take probiotics with amoxicillin?
-For sure, you can, but it is worth asking deeper questions such as “Can I take probiotics with amoxicillin and still get the desired effect from both?”
-Let’s look into it more closely.

-What is the best probiotic to take with amoxicillin?
+Which is the best probiotic to take with amoxicillin?

-For the best results, the ideal probiotics for amoxicillin users will include Lactobacillus rhamnosus GG and yeasts such as Saccharomyces boulardii.
+For the best results, the ideal probiotics for amoxicillin users will include the Lactobacillus rhamnosus GG strain and yeasts such as Saccharomyces boulardii.
 If you are suffering digestive discomfort as a result of using amoxicillin, lactobacillus should be part of any probiotic treatment you use to mitigate the effects.

 When is the best time to take probiotics after amoxicillin?